 The John Lennon Educational Tour Bus

-While working at Avid and NewTek, both of which are digital media creation software companies, we partnered with The John Lennon Educational Tour Bus by contributing music recording software and multi-camera video production systems that enabled the mobile studio to provide its students with the same industry-standard production technology used by music and video professionals.
+While working at Avid and NewTek, both of which are digital media software companies, we partnered with The John Lennon Educational Tour Bus by contributing music recording software and multi-camera video production systems that enabled the mobile studio to provide students with the same industry-standard production technology used by music and video professionals.

 Through that involvement, I've witnessed stunning songwriting, high-quality music and video production, and inspirational live performances from talented students across the U.S. One particular highlight was a live recording performance in 2011 of the very talented composer, singer and guitarist, Emily Elbert, a former Berklee School of Music student who performed a driving and syncopated version of Lennon and McCartney's "I Should Have Known Better."